 During the Age of Magic, the Fey Court of Ellor Nyall ruled most of the Amethyst Sea basin.
-Its glories were known throughout the known world, and its queen basked in pride of her people's achievements.
+Its magnificence was celebrated throughout the known world, and its queen basked in the splendor of her people's achievements.
 As the power and glory of the court continued to grow, however, so to did the queen’s pride.
-In time she became convinced that there was nothing she or her nation could not achieve.
+In time she became convinced there was nothing she or her nation could not achieve.

-And so it was that she charged her scholars with designing a spell that would make her the equal of the Enaros.
-Although they were the greatest masters of magic in the world, her scholars did not succeed.
-Tragically they went ahead with their flawed spell, and when it failed, the arcane backlash tore through the queen's spirit and into the land that was tied to her.
+So it was that she charged her scholars with designing a spell that would make her the equal of the Enaros.
+Although these scholars were the greatest masters of magic in the world, they did not succeed.
+Tragically, they proceeded with their flawed spell, and upon its failure, the arcane backlash tore through the queen's spirit and into the land tied to her.
 It warped Ellor Nyall into a strange, terrible, and unnatural version of its former self.
-The Enaros, when witnessing what the queen had wrought, refused to heal the land.
-Instead they lefty it as a reminder to all who become so arrogant as to think themselves as powerful as the gods.
+The Enaros, when they witnessed what the queen had wrought, refused to heal the land.
+Instead they left it as a reminder to all who might become so arrogant as to think themselves as powerful as the gods.
 (You can read the complete tale of the Queen's folly in the History of Aetaltis.)

 Lay of the Land